philipshih/telederm_snapcheck/README.md

 > **Latest paired-test result (1,344 exposures):** SnapCheck cuts urgent misses from 26.3 % to 8.2 % and raises urgent recall from 73.7 % to 76.6 %.
 The trade-off is a 14.5 % retake workload and 15.3 % urgent deferrals, covering 29 % of degraded inputs before clinician review (see `manuscript.md`).

-We show that a lightweight, defect-aware DIQA gate can reduce urgent misses by 69% (26.3%→8.2%) while requiring <15% retakes, deferring only the highest-risk degradations and substituting paired cleaned images to represent successful patient retakes.
+We show that a lightweight, defect-aware DIQA gate can reduce urgent misses by 69% (26.3%→8.2%) while requiring <15% retakes, deferring only the highest-risk degradations and substituting paired cleaned images to represent successful retakes.
 DIQA gating improved sensitivity for darker skin tones (Fitz VI +6.3 pts; MST 8–10 +5.4 pts) without increasing retake burden, suggesting gating improves triage accuracy without widening observed disparities.
 Blur, low-resolution, and noise account for the majority of misses that improved with DIQA gating.
 Motion blur predominantly required deferral and suggests need for defect-specific capture coaching.